 Avoid Time Traps And Make Better Use of Your Work Day

-be spent on things that add value to the business—but as your responsibilities mount, it can be challenging to know how to use each precious minute.
+Time is our most precious commodity—the one thing we can’t ever get more of.
+For leaders, it’s important that time be spent on things that add value to the business.
+But as your responsibilities mount, it can be challenging to know how to use each precious minute.

 Time management strategies abound, but so do time wasters.
 In fact, it’s easy to be sucked into time traps, which keep you from using your days effectively.
 I would like to share with you four-time management traps that I have observed with my consulting and coaching clients that I work with.
 I hope you’ll find this helpful as you seek to steer clear of these common hurdles!

-4 Time Management Traps to Avoid In 2021
+Avoid These 4 Time Management Traps

+Time Trap 1.
 Not Focusing on Your Highest and Best Use

-- Leaders are, by definition, go-getters.
+Leaders are, by definition, go-getters.
 They are high achievers.
 They take great pride in crossing things off their to-do lists each day—leading the team meeting, handling payroll, doing some accounting, and so forth.

-Here’s the problem: At least two of the things I mentioned above—payroll and accounting—are simple, repeatable tasks that can easily be done by somebody else.
+Here’s the problem: At least two of the things I mentioned above.
+Payroll and accounting—are simple, repeatable tasks. that can easily be done by somebody else.
 In other words, you should be delegating them; if you accomplish a lot of things but don’t really do anything unique and value-adding, you’re not being truly productive!

+Time Trap 2.
 Majoring in the Minor Things

-- Along the same lines: Just because your day is jam-packed with activity, that doesn’t necessarily mean you’re getting a lot accomplished.
+Along the same lines: Just because your day is jam-packed with activity, that doesn’t necessarily mean you’re getting a lot accomplished.

-The Procrastination Effect
+Time Trap 3.The Procrastination Effect

-- A time management trap that many of us are guilty of is the self-destructive procrastination effect : Spending all day getting things done, but only as a means to procrastinate on the one big project you dread.
+A time trap that many of us are guilty of is the self-destructive procrastination effect : Spending all day getting things done, but only as a means to procrastinate on the one big project you dread.

-There’s nothing wrong with saving some of your more unpleasant tasks until you rack up a few wins—but if your schedule is all about delaying the inevitable, that’s hardly what I’d call wise time management.
+There’s nothing wrong with saving some of your more unpleasant tasks until you rack up a few wins.
+But, if your schedule is all about delaying the inevitable, that’s hardly what I’d call wise time management.

-The Shortest Distance Between You and a Check
+Time Trap 4.The Shortest Distance Between You and a Check

-- I have witnessed many leaders that get things done that don’t have an effect on the bottom line.
+I have witnessed many leaders that get things done that don’t have an effect on the bottom line.
 When leaders focus on the numbers, the key performance indicators of how the business is doing they tend to reach their goals faster.